MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 ==Revelation 2:15==
 https://www.bible.com/bible/111/REV.2.15

-- this links with Ephesus (==Revelation 2:6==) with the Nicolaitans, the church of Ephesus hated the teaching of them and God did too but some of the people in Pergamum are actually embracing their teachings
+- this links with Ephesus (==Revelation 2:6==) with the Nicolaitans, the church of Ephesus hated the teaching of the Nicolaitans and God did too but some of the people in Pergamum are actually embracing their teachings

 >'Repent therefore!
 Otherwise, I will soon come to you and will fight against them with the sword of my mouth. ' ==Revelation 2:16== https://www.bible.com/bible/111/REV.2.16

+- Turn away from these teachings otherwise I will come and war against you with the Word of God

 >' Whoever has ears, let them hear what the Spirit says to the churches.
 To the one who is victorious, I will give some of the hidden manna.
 I will also give that person a white stone with a new name written on it, known only to the one who receives it. '
 ==Revelation 2:17==